 The association owns the John Gardiner Farm, located at the corner of Park Avenue and Little Plains Road, and the Suydam Homestead, located at the crossroads of Route 25A and Centerport Road.

 The Russell B. Brush Research Center hours at Harborfields Public Library are:

-Monday-Thursday 9 a.m.-1 p.m.
-Friday 10 a.m. -1 p.m.
+Monday-Thursday Friday or by appointment 9 a.m.-1 p.m.
+10 a.m. -1 p.m.